Jagpreet

 No, you can pursue an MTech after completing just a BSc.
 You have to finish an MSc first.
 Since it is uncommon for a BSc to become an MTech, possessing an MSc will allow you to apply to MTech programmes directly.

 No, you cannot pursue an MTech after completing a BCA.
-You’ll need to finish an MCA or an MSc in a related field first.
-This will give you the necessary experience and qualify you for MTech courses.
+You shall need to finish an MCA or an MSc in a related field first.
+This provides you with the necessary experience and qualities for MTech courses.

 Yes, after completing an MCA, you can pursue an MTech.
 Since you have a solid background in computer applications from your MCA, you can apply to MTech programmes, especially those that focus on computer science and associated subjects.

 Yes, MTech courses are regarded as professional.
-To prepare you for specialised roles in business and academics, it is intended to give you an advanced knowledge and technical skills in a variety of engineering and technology sectors.
+It prepares you for specialised roles with the knowledge and skills.
+It is intended to give you advanced knowledge and technical skills in a variety of engineering and technology sectors.

 A person’s job goals and interests will determine which MTech course is best.
 Electronics and communication engineering, mechanical engineering, electrical engineering, computer science and engineering, and civil engineering are popular specialisations.
 Examine the future and potential career paths in the area you are interested in.